jspahrsummers/enemy-of-the-state/Enemy of the State.md

 _See Moseley and Marks’ paper, “Out of the Tar Pit”_

-^ Essential complexity refers to the complexity that’s inherent to the problem you’re trying to solve.
-If you’re writing an app that connects to the internet, for example, you automatically have to deal with all the complexity of networking (even if it’s hidden away from you).
+^ Essential complexity is part of the problem you’re trying to solve.
+Connecting to the internet, for example, exposes you to all the complexity of networking.

-^ By contrast, incidental complexity is the complexity that’s not actually necessary.
-It arises solely because of your application architecture, or design choices, or whatever else.
-State falls into this category, because its complexity is avoidable, as we’ll see later.
+^ Incidental complexity is not actually necessary.
+It arises because of application architecture, design choices, etc. State falls into this category, because its complexity is avoidable.

 ---